 Drone Science Mission Board Game

-Students play a board game that simulates the use of a drone aircraft to monitor a nearby volcano for signs of an impending eruption.
 Students engage in engineering practices as they choose the optimal suite of cameras, batteries, and sensors for their aircraft, then iteratively adjust and improve their choices over a series of simulated flights in order to maximize science data return.

 - Students will learn that drones can be used to study scientific phenomena and monitor natural hazards.